UTSCCSCC01/finalprojects22-cyclist/doc/sprint0/sprint1/RPM.md

 - [ ] Distribute sprint1 files
 - [ ] Assign user stories on JIRA
+- [ ] Break user stories into tasks on JIRA
+- [ ] Prioritized on JIRA for all user stories.
 - [ ] Create Github Branch

 ### Participants